 My Edinburgh’s looked great but felt the crossover that came with them was not really up to par.
 And would not allow the enclosures to respond in the way I wanted.
 I decided to look for a replacement crossover, hence this story of ‘How to improve the bass’.

-The Driver – 3149
+Driver – 3149

 The crossover employed top of the range components and crossed over at about 1K.
-I exchanged several emails with the owner who was able to answer all my questions perfectly and had great experience in crossover building.
+I exchanged several emails with the owner who was able to answer all my questions correctly and had a great experience in crossover building.
+How to improve Bass

-The owner is Mark (who has great experience with Tannoy crossovers).
-I got to know Mark very over the following two weeks as we exchanged emails and telephone conversations.
+The owner is Mark (who has a great experience with Tannoy crossovers).
+I got to know Mark significantly over the following two weeks as we exchanged emails and telephone conversations

-If anybody ever says to me “The Edinburgh has no bass” I will stand up and tell them this story because it shows exactly what a bit of perseverance and a crossover change can do!
+If anybody ever says to me “The Edinburgh has no bass” I will stand up and tell them this story because it shows what a bit of perseverance and a crossover change can do!